Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 See Training

-As I mentioned before, restorative postures are all floor based.
+As I mentioned before, Restorative postures are all floor-based.
 Therefore, you won't find Warrior 2, handstand, or arm balances in any restorative class.
 Instead, you will find supported versions of many gentle Hatha yoga poses.
+Here are five poses commonly performed in a Restorative yoga class:

 1. Supported child's pose